learn-co-curriculum/dsc-regression-boston-lab/README.md

 ```

 Clearly, the results are not very reliable.
-The best R-Squared is witnessed with `rm`, so in this analysis, this is uour best predictor.
+The best R-Squared is witnessed with `rm`, so in this analysis, this is our best predictor.

 ### How can you improve these results?
 1. Preprocessing

-This is where preprocessing of data comes in.
+This is where the preprocessing of data comes in.
 Dealing with outliers, normalizing data, scaling values etc. can help regression analysis get more meaningful results from the given data.

 2. Advanced Analytical Methods

 Simple regression is a very basic analysis technique and trying to fit a straight line solution to complex analytical questions may prove to be very inefficient.
-Later on, you'll explore at multiple regression where you can use multiple features **at once** to define a relationship with the outcome.
+Later on, you'll explore multiple regression where you can use multiple features **at once** to define a relationship with the outcome.
 You'll also look at some preprocessing and data simplification techniques and revisit the Boston dataset with an improved toolkit.

 ## Level up - Optional